dirklo/taskaholik-front-end/README.md

 -use 'https://taskaholik-back-end.herokuapp.com' to run the deployed back-end or

--use 'http://localhost:3001' to run the back-end server locally.
+-use 'http://localhost:3001' to run the back-end server locally

 ## Usage Instructions

--Create a new user from the home page.
+-Create a new user from the home page

--Create your first team to enter the dashboard.
+-Create your first team to enter the dashboard

--Create Projects, Goals, Details, and Comments using the dashboard interface.
+-Create Projects, Goals, Details, and Comments using the dashboard interface

--Use the 'Manage Teams' button to switch teams, add members, or rename teams.
+-Use the 'Manage Teams' button to switch teams, add members, or rename teams